Aimée Duvivier

 Aimée Duvivier (born 1766) was a French painter.

 Duvivier was born either in Saint-Domingue or in Paris.
 Her father, Pierre-Charles Duvivier (1716–1780), was the director of the Savonnerie manufactory; her mother was Marie-Jeanne-Colombe Gromaire (died 1801).
 She was a pupil of Jean-Baptiste Greuze and exhibited at the Salon de la Jeunesse in 1786 and again in 1787.
 In 1791 she appeared at the Paris Salon, where her self-portrait attracted favorable notices.
 A few paintings have survived, but none of the work she is known to have produced in pastel is known to exist.
 Many details of Duvivier's biography remain obscure; even the year of her death is unclear, and has been given variously as 1824, 1834, and 1852.

+In popular culture

+A partial section of her painting of Armand Louis de Boulanger is featured on the cover of Stars of the Lid's debut album Music for Nitrous Oxide.